kageoni/ng2-modal-module/README.md

 ```
 where `modalId` is a unique ID of the modal component.

-Call the modal component (display or hide it) using the `Ng2ModalWindowService`:
+Call the modal component (display or hide it) using the `Ng2ModalWindow` util class:
 ```typescript
 import { Component, OnInit } from '@angular/core';
 import { Ng2ModalWindow } from 'ng2-modal-module';